CephalofairGames/merc-packs-faq/index.md

 ![divider-narrow](/assets/images/divider2.png)

 ### <a name="page_71" class="page-number">7.1</a> Specific Scenario Questions

+**Scenario 26 Errata** Monsters on tiles 2-D and 10-B should not be set up at the start of the scenario, with the exception of the City Archers located adjacent to the wall section overlays.

 **Scenario 90, Treasure Index 22** <span class="hidden">Both the Mountain Hammer and the Helm of the Mountain are numbered as 129.
 The Mountain Hammer should be numbered 130.</span>